Quantum Algorithm Implementations for Beginners: Tests of Quantum Error Correction in IBM Q

 \subsection{Problem definition and background}

 As we have seen throughout this review, the quality of computation on actual quantum processors is degraded by errors in the system.
 This is because currently available chips are not \emph{fault tolerant}.
 It is widely believed that once the inherent error rates of a quantum processor is sufficiently lowered, fault tolerant quantum computation will be possible using quantum error correction (QEC).
 The current error rates of the IBM Q machines are not small enough to allow fault tolerant computation.
 We refer the reader to a survey and introduction on QEC \cite{devitt2013quantum}, while at the same time offering an alternative point of view that we support with a few experiments on the IBM chip.
-The central idea of QEC is to use entanglement to encode quantum superposition in a manner which is robust to errors.
-The exact encoding depends upon the kind of errors we want to protect against.
-In this section we will look at a simple encoding that will protect against bit flip errors.
-Here we encode a single qubit state, \be |\psi \ra = C_0|0\ra+ C_1 |1\ra , \ee using an entangled state, such as \be |\psi \ra =C_0 |0\ra^{\otimes n_q} + C_1 |1\ra^{\otimes n_q}, \ee where $n_q$ is the number of qubits representing a single qubit in calculations.
+Detailed studies of QEC using more sophisticated error correcting schemes have been performed on IBM hardware \cite{qec_takita2016demonstration, qec_wootton2017demonstrating, qec_wootton2018repetition}.
+Qiskit also provides some tools that can be used for QEC.
+The recent work in Ref. \cite{qec_wootton2020benchmarking} introduces some of these capabilities of Qiskit with example code.